webpy/webpy.github.com/form.md

     class index:
         def GET(self):
             form = myform()
-            ### make sure you create a copy of the form by calling it (line above)--otherwise changes will appear globally
+            # make sure you create a copy of the form by calling it (line above)
+            # Otherwise changes will appear globally
             return render.formtest(form)

         def POST(self):